hector-walker6kqj/notes/README.md

 "Code readability is as important as functionality.
 Future you, your teammates, or even a total stranger will thank you for writing clean, maintainable code that expresses intent clearly and concisely.
 Always strive to make your code easy to understand, modify, and debug."

 In essence, remember that programming isn't solely about making the computer understand what to do; it's also about making human readers (including yourself) able to comprehend and work with the code effectively over time.

+# 2024-01-07
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that others (and your future self) can easily understand and work with.
+It's about choosing the right algorithms and data structures, minimizing complexity, and adhering to principles of good software design.
+Always aim to solve problems in the most straightforward way possible while keeping scalability, performance, and adaptability in mind."

+In practical terms:
+- Write code that reads like a well-written story.
+- Avoid premature optimization.
+- Use abstractions and modularization wisely.
+- Remember that code is read far more often than it's written.
+- Continuously refactor for clarity and conciseness.
+- Practice defensive programming but avoid unnecessary clutter.
+- Documentation is crucial; comment your code effectively.